 Last but certainly not least, La vita davanti a sé is a great film and an even better vehicle for the undeniable star power of Sophia Loren.
 A screen adaptation of the 1975 novel “The Life Before Us” by Romain Gary, the film follows a Holocaust survivor (Loren) who befriends a Senegalese refugee (played by Senegalese-Italian teen actor Ibrahima Gueye) after he robs her.

-While not a movie, the new Netflix original Italian-language TV show La vita bugiarda degli adulti – release date Jan.
-4, 2023 – is worth a mention.
-The series has been much anticipated since it was first announced in 2020.
-It’s based on a 2019 book by the globally famous and incredibly popular Italian writer known as Elena Ferrante (a pseudonym).
+While not a movie, the new Netflix original Italian-language TV show La vita bugiarda degli adulti – which was released in January of 2023 – is worth a mention.
+The much anticipated series – which at time of writing boasts a 100% critics score on Rotten Tomatoes – is based on a 2019 book by the globally famous and incredibly popular Italian writer known as Elena Ferrante (a pseudonym).

 The story follows a teenage girl named Giovanna coming of age in Naples.
 After seeking out an estranged aunt, Giovanna begins to unravel the lies she’s been told by her family and learns to bend the truth herself.